 All of the Vitamix containers are BPA-free and are made out of Eastman-Tritan copolyester which is a very durable material.
 They are more square towards the bottom and are circular at the top.
 All of the jars have measurement markings up the sides so you can measure your ingredients right in the jar.

-The tall 64 oz. jar is the only one you will have a problem with when trying to fit the machine under a cabinet with the jar attached.
-That is why they came out with the more compact containers, to help you save some counter space.
+The tall 64 oz. jar is the one you will have a problem with when trying to fit the machine under a cabinet or inside of a cabinet with the jar attached and unfortunately, that is still the standard size on most of their models.
+That is why they came out with the more compact containers, to help you save some counter space and store your blender away when you’re not using it.

 Blendtec uses 3 different jars: